- Winter Information Night for 2015-2016

 Your child may list as many as five or as few as two learning communities.
 Students MUST list AC and BIHS, the two large programs, in the order they prefer.
 If the student only wants AC or BIHS then s/he only lists those two.

 If s/he wants one of the smaller learning communities (AMPS, AHA, or CAS) s/he lists the small schools desired, in the preferred order, and then finishes off with AC and BIHS, in the preferred order.
 The student may list one of the smaller communities followed by AC and BIHS; two of the smaller communities followed by AC and BIHS; or three of the smaller communities, followed by AC and BIHS.

 We will mail you the results of the lottery in late May or early June.

 If you miss the lottery and register late spring or in the summer, you will enter a second or third lottery.
 There is no final cut off date for enrollment at Berkeley High School.
 When you have established residency, please go to 2020 Bonar Street to start the process of registering and enrolling at the high school.

-It is not possible for students to visit Berkeley High on their own or to “shadow” a current student.
+Many people have asked if they could visit Berkeley High on their own or if their student could “shadow” a current student.
+This is not possible.
 The school is focused on the education and security of our currently enrolled students.
 We are simply too large a school to accommodate unsupervised visitors.

-2. The Math Placement process for incoming 9th grade students is undergoing some key changes as BHS prepares to implement a new course progression aligned with the new Common Core State Standards for mathematics.
-All students will be placed in Math 1, a course covering algebra, geometry, probability and statistics.
-Some students may test into an accelerated version of Math 1.
-More details on testing and acceleration options will be provided on the February information night.
+The Math Placement process for incoming 9th grade students is undergoing some key changes as BHS prepares to implement a new course progression aligned with the new Common Core State Standards for mathematics.

 Freshmen orientation will take place in August 2015.
 During orientation students will meet administrators, pick up their class schedule, textbooks, picture ID, and locker assignment.
 In addition, there will be campus tours and an activity fair.